viper-adnan/Warez/README.md

 #### rTorrent
 - [flood](https://anonym.to/?https://github.com/jfurrow/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
-- [rTorrent ArchWiki Page](https://anonym.to/?https://wiki.archlinux.org/index.php/RTorrent) - Detailed article to answer most common questions about rTorrent.
+- [r ArchWiki Page](https://anonym.to/?https://wiki.archlinux.org/index.php/RTorrent) - Detailed article to answer most common questions about rTorrent.
 - [rTorrent Seedbox Guide](https://anonym.to/?https://jes.sc/kb/rTorrent-ruTorrent-Seedbox-Guide.php) - This guide is a single-page, comprehensive guide to take you step-by-step through installation and configuration.
 - [rtorrent-ps](https://anonym.to/?https://github.com/pyroscope/rtorrent-ps) - Extended rTorrent distribution with a fully customizable canvas and colors, other feature additions, and complete docs.
 - [rTorrent](https://anonym.to/?https://rakshasa.github.io/rtorrent/) - rTorrent is a text-based ncurses BitTorrent client written in C++.